You are here

 Diane Spicer, DN, MS

-Diane Spicer is a core faculty member in the Department of Basic Sciences at Bastyr University.
-She also serves as an adviser for the undergraduate Integrated Human Biology Program.
+Diane Spicer is a core faculty member in the Department of Basic Sciences and the director of the undergraduate Integrated Human Biology program.

 - Doctor of Naprapathy from the National College of Naprapathic Medicine